 The perfect home for Davis will not have other pets.
 Davis is very inquisitive with all the neighborhood dogs and has done fine on leash around them.
 However, Davis is a resource guarder when it comes to food and should be the only pet in his forever home.
 Also, he is reactive to certain noises so expect him to bark at unfamiliar sounds like the doorbell (the real thing or on TV), however he is not bothered by fireworks, storms, thunder, lightning, or hurricanes (a plus living in Florida!).

-It is very important that Davis’ forever family be VERY protective of his back.
+It is very important that Davis’s forever family be VERY protective of his back.
 Ideally someone who is an experienced Frenchie owner or has experience with dogs who have IVDD or spinal issues.
-Davis will do best in a home with more than one person.
+Davis will do best in a home with more than one person, especially since he is quite heavy to lift or carry and he can be high maintenance.
+Realistically, it’s a lot for one person to manage!
 He does not like to be left alone and takes anxiety medication, so it would be ideal for his forever family to have someone home all day.
-Davis could accompany his human to the office, but the office floor may need a bit of remodeling to ensure Davis could get around.
-Although, he would probably never leave his human’s side (at least at first).
+Davis could accompany his human to the office, but the office floor may need a bit of remodeling to ensure Davis could get around (or the use of vet tape).
+Like most Frenchies, he is very nosey but that anxiety may have him velcro’d to his human’s side (at least at first).